martgil/webext-docs/mailTabs.rst

       :name: ``tabId``
       :type: (integer)

       ID of the requested mail tab.
-Throws if the requested tab is not a mail tab.
+Throws if the requested :value:`tabId` does not belong to a mail tab.

 .. api-header::